 Finally, sometimes there are no right or wrong answers.
 Although not perfect, both directions will allow the clinician to proceed appropriately with a workup instead of perseverating.
 Sometimes, clinicians need that push to do the right next step for the patient.
 In this situation, go ahead and make a final decision.
 You’ll be glad you did!

 Avoiding The Second-Guesser Syndrome

-Sound advice for avoiding the second-guesser syndrome is just not emphasized in the radiology curriculum.
+Sound advice for avoiding second-guesser syndrome is not emphasized in the radiology curriculum.
 That’s why I’m here!
 So, avoid the pitfalls of the second-guesser.
-Go ahead and create a differential with your most likely diagnosis; utilize the appropriate amount of time for the decision at hand; go with your gut; and spend the right amount of time on each part of the images.
-You too can avoid the second-guesser syndrome and can become a decisive radiologist too!
+Go ahead and create a differential with your most likely diagnosis; utilize the appropriate amount of time for the decision, go with your gut, and spend the right time on each part of the images.
+You, too, can avoid the second-guesser syndrome and become a decisive radiologist!